benri-io/ssi-resources/technology_landscape.md

 - Items: Currently just supporting the links.
 I may end up providing a quick summary in a future date.

+This may eventually be something that I ask to see if a foundation body ( like Trust Over IP ) is willing to adopt.

 **Status:** Work in Progress

 ---